vertec-io/pl3xus/docs-site/content/docs/contributing/research-process.md

 ---
 # Research Process

-This document describes how to conduct and document research for bevy_eventwork development.
+This document describes how to conduct and document research for pl3xus development.

 ---